CSIRO-enviro-informatics/aao-ont/README.md

 ![](image/responsibility.png)

-Each `aao:Matter`, `leg:Act` or `aao:Qualified-Act` has one or more `aao:qualifiedResponsibility` which indicate the `aao:responsibleDepartment`, the temporal interval over which this applies, and the Part of which Adminstrative Arrangements Order that establishes this.
+Each `aao:Matter`, `leg:Act` or `aao:Qualified-Act` has one or more `aao:qualifiedResponsibility` whose value is a node of type `aao:Responsibility`.
+The latter indicates the associated Department of State using `aao:responsibleDepartment`, the temporal interval over which this applies using `dct:temporal`, and the Part of which Adminstrative Arrangements Order that establishes this using `aao:definedByAAO`.

 Code example: